wen-l-liu/hackathon-pixels/README.md

 - Provide a selection of classic games (Memory Match, Snake, Blackjack, Whack-a-Mole) in one place.
 - Ensure a consistent visual theme and navigation across all games.
 - Make the site fully responsive and accessible.
-- Use only HTML, CSS, and JavaScript—no backend required.
+- Use only HTML, CSS, and JavaScript-no backend required.
 - Optimize for fast loading and smooth gameplay.

 ## UX Design